The great Austro-American legal theorist Hans Kelsen

 philosophers of law.

-So far I have written three pieces on Kelsen.
+So far I have written five pieces on Kelsen.

 Kelsen, Quietism, and the Rule of